Vice President for Ethics and Compliance

 Our universities should not maintain academic exchanges with a university that flagrantly violates human rights and scorns human rights principles.
 Academic exchanges should entail some degree of reciprocity.

-If, as was stated on the Purdue University news page, NCKU "is one of the most outstanding universities in Asia, if not the world
+If, as was stated on the Purdue University news page, NCKU "is one of the most outstanding universities in Asia, if not the world," one must question if human rights are relevant in this assessment, or if human rights are relevant at all.

 The current president, Dr. Michael M. C. Lai, hasn't even responded to several requests to discuss this issue.
 Under the circumstances, I hope Purdue University, with which NCKU has academic exchanges, can request formal closure in this case.